 - Tools for the Digital Age

 - Strategic Communication

 - Communicating in a Diverse Society

 One of the benefits of distance learning is the ability to take classes on a flexible schedule, which allows students the time for on-the-job experiences in the communications field.
 Like their on-campus counterparts, many online schools also allow students to earn credit for an internship in their chosen field.
 For example, Montana State University in Billings' online B.S. in Public Relations program makes sure to provide students with internship opportunities throughout their course of study.
 This real-life experience in the communication industry can go a long way toward helping recent graduates find full-time employment.

 Online bachelor's degree programs offer many advantages to students, including the convenience of completing assignments and watching lectures from home, according to their own busy schedules.
 For working students and those with family commitments, this convenience can make earning a bachelor's degree attainable.
-For students living in rural or remote locations, an online degree program saves students long commute times and puts a wider variety of schools and programs within reach.
-Online degree programs offer the same rigorous coursework as on-campus programs, as well as internship opportunities near a student's home, allowing them to gain hands-on and professionally-supervised experience in their chose field.
-Additionally, online programs save students the cost of campus housing, commuting, and parking that can make getting a bachelor's degree in communication more affordable.
+For students living in rural or remote locations, an online degree program saves student’s long commute times and puts a wider variety of schools and programs within reach.
+Online degree programs offer the same rigorous coursework as on-campus programs, as well as internship opportunities near a student's home, allowing them to gain hands-on and professionally-supervised experience in their chosen field.
+Additionally, online programs save students the cost of campus housing, commuting, and parking which can make getting a bachelor's degree in communication more affordable.